andrewkshim/react-animatronics/README.md

 ```

 An animation sequence is an array of objects, where each object represents
-a single "phase" of the animation.
+a single **phase** of the animation.
 Each phase describes the styles for your
 controlled components and how to animate those styles:

 ```js